These delicious oatmeal date cookies are studded with dates and have the perfect soft and chewy texture.

 Drop rounded tablespoons onto a baking sheet lined with parchment paper or a baking stone.
 Make sure you space the cookies out because they tend to spread a bit.
 Bake for 10-12 minutes or until cookies are golden brown.

 Allow cookies to cool on the pan for 1-2 minutes then gently move to a wire rack and cool completely before eating or transferring to a storage container for later.
+Store cookies in the fridge for up to 5 days.

 You can buy oat flour or make your own by blending regular oats in a blender or food processor(affiliate link) until they create a fine flour.